-Here are 10 diversity in the workplace statistics that employers need to be aware of to shape life-changing employee education programs that advance equality and help address opportunity gaps.
+Here are some diversity in the workplace statistics that employers need to be aware of to shape life-changing employee education programs that advance equality and help address opportunity gaps.

 - 92% of business leaders agree a strategic workforce education program should help an organization achieve its diversity and inclusion goals.
 (InStride)

 - Individuals with bachelor’s degrees will earn $400,000 more in their lifetimes than those with only high school diplomas.
 (College Board)

 - Black and most other minority students are less likely to graduate with a degree than white students.
 54% of Asian Americans, 35% of white Americans, 15% of Hispanic Americans, and 21% of Black Americans have completed a bachelor’s or higher degree.
 (National Center for Education Statistics)

 - COVID-19 has exacerbated the already uneven work equity gaps.
 Women’s jobs are 1.8 times more vulnerable to this crisis than men’s jobs.
 Women make up 39% of global employment but account for 54% of overall job losses.
 (McKinsey)

 - 69% of executives rate diversity and inclusion as an important issue.
 (Glassdoor)

 - 44% of Black and 61% of Hispanic individuals experienced job and wage loss throughout the pandemic.
 (Strada)

 - Black and Hispanic Americans are more likely than white Americans to enroll in education and training programs in the coming months across learning providers.
 (Strada)